 Because it is not required to wait for confirmation that the data was received and forced to resend data, UDP is much faster than TCP.
-It does not establish a connection with the remote host, it simply fires off the data to that host and doesn't care if it is accepted or not.
+It does not establish a connection with the remote host, it just sends data without confirmation.

 HTTP stands for hypertext transfer protocol.
 It is a protocol defined in the application layer that forms the basis for communication on the web.

-HTTP defines a number of functions that tell the remote system what you are requesting.
+HTTP defines a number of verbs that tell the remote system what you are requesting.
 For instance, GET, POST, and DELETE all interact with the requested data in a different way.
 To see an example of the different HTTP requests in action, refer to How To Define Routes and HTTP Request Methods in Express.